mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 *   [[Provoke]] can be used to make a mental attack.
 *   [[Will]] can be used to defend against mental attacks.

 Other skills may gain permission to attack or defend under special circumstances, as determined by the GM or table consensus.
 Some stunts may grant broader, guaranteed permission when circumstances might otherwise not do so.
-When a skill can't be used to attack or defend but might help with it, prepare for it by using that skill with the [[create advantage]] action, and use the free invokes generated on your next attack or defend roll.
+When a skill can't be used to attack or defend but might help with it, prepare for it by using that skill with the [[Create Advantage]] action, and use the free invokes generated on your next attack or defend roll.

 # Aspects and Fate Points